MBA After BA Economics: Why Is It a Good Option?

 3. What are the career opportunities after an MBA for economics graduates?

-Job positions for individuals who have completed their MBA degree after a BA in Economics include, but are not limited to, management consultant, financial officer, and risk & insurance manager.
+Job positions for individuals who have completed their MBA degree after a BA in Economics include management consultant, financial officer, and risk & insurance manager.

 Every query is necessary.